hive-engine/nitrous/src/app/help/en/welcome.md

 Need help or advice?
 Feel free to ask any questions in our [Discord channel](https://discord.gg/ZfH5kwk).
 There’s plenty of people willing to help.
 We’ve all been new users too, so we’re really understanding of any questions, no matter how silly they may seem!

-You might find some of the following links useful too.
-We can't claim to have written them, but there's a lot of helpful people on the Steem blockchain willing to help new users out in all kinds of ways!

 ## <span id="Disclaimer">Disclaimer</span>

 It's important to note that any third party apps we've referenced here, or the content that might appear on NaturalMedicine.io, is not necessarily endorsed by Natural Medicine as a whole.